thecamp-toolbox/Livrable-WIP/readme.md

 - create special user type that only accesses his program and make sure pages are hidden for other users.
 Also, point users directly to their program when they login through dedicated page.
 - make better slide loop that automatically goes through slide templates and passes right variables
 - better image management, so you don't have to resize images when you upload them
+- find way to duplicate slideshow from one client to the other
+- limit number of words here and there to prevent overflowing
+- auto slideshows (like info pratiques with map, list of spaces, etc.)

 ## Templates to add

-- subproject (or change project to program?)
+- project (under program)
 - logos
 - creator (person with bio and possibly, dropdown to select from user list)
+- doc (upload image preview, proper title etc.)
-- full page image ?
+- full page image / video ?
 - pricing
-- project (with link etc. for benchmark)